Problem Set Guidelines

 commands or pictures better.

 The purpose of homework is to learn and practice computational strategies, concepts, and develop critical thinking and problem-solving skills, so you should try problems on your own.
-Feel free to talk to me or each other if you are stuck on this assignment, but be sure to acknowledge any sources including each other,
+If you are stuck,

-out of a book, refer to the source and page number in your write-up.
+out of a book or online source, refer to the source and page number in your write-up.

 Submitting someone else's work as your own (PLAGIARISM) is a serious